inspire-eu-validation/metadata/sds-interoperable/crs-http-uris.md

 **Test type**: Automated

 **Notes**
-* The list of the allowed INSPIRE CRS identifiers is only given as a recommendation, so it's not possible to automatically validate if the CRSes provided fulfill the
-INSPIRE CRS criteria (ETRS89 based for data inside Europe, ITRS based otherwise).
+The gmd:codeSpace element shall not be used in this case.

 ## Contextual XPath references

-The namespace prefixes used as described in [README.md](#README.md#namespaces).
+The namespace prefixes used as described in [README.md](./README.md#namespaces).

-Abbreviation                                   |  XPath expression (relative to gmd:MD_Metadata)
+Abbreviation                                   |  XPath expression (relative to /gmd:MD_Metadata/gmd:referenceSystemInfo)
 -----------------------------------------------| ------------------------------------------------------------------
+<a name="code"></a> Code  | gmd:MD_ReferenceSystem/gmd:referenceSystemIdentifier/gmd:RS_Identifier/gmd:code
-<a name="referenceSystemIdentifier"></a> referenceSystemIdentifier  | ./gmd:referenceSystemInfo/\*/gmd:referenceSystemIdentifier[1]/\*/gmd:code
+<a name="codeSpace"></a> Code Space | gmd:codeSpace